Slide 1

 Contact

-Doctors of the World’s advice line remains open (10am to 12 midday Monday to Thursday) on freephone 0808 1647 686.
+Doctors of the World’s advice line is open Tuesday to Thursday from 10am to 12 midday on freephone 0808 1647 686.

 Please note as these calls are being picked up remotely, there may be a longer delay than normal.